jeannesbryan/gaspool/README.md

 Do **not** commit your real `wrangler.jsonc`.

-If you are using a custom domain such as `gaspool.npc.my.id`, make sure the `routes` block exists locally before running `npm run deploy`.
+If you are using a custom domain such as `your-domain.com`, make sure the `routes` block exists locally before running `npm run deploy`.
 Wrangler treats the local config as the source of truth.

 ---